UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Introduction

 In addition to behavioral multimodality, another major challenge of multi-agent simulation lies in distributional shifts during closed-loop rollouts.
 In time series modeling, DaD~\cite{venkatraman2015improving} mitigates distributional shifts by leveraging model predictions to modify ground truth inputs in training samples.
 TrafficSim~\cite{suo2021trafficsim} employs an analogous principle for multi-agent simulation with a CVAE-based behavior model, where ground truth states are autoregressively replaced with posterior predictions from the CVAE, forming closed-loop samples.
-To discretize ground truth trajectories, GPT-like methods also transform the training samples, via a tokenization process.
+To discretize ground truth trajectories, discrete NTP methods also transform the training samples, via a tokenization process.
 This motion tokenization often applies a rolling matching strategy to reduce discretization errors across the full sequence, where the continuous states are iteratively substituted by matched motion tokens~\cite{philion2024trajeglish, wu2024smart}.
 The above methods all infuse training samples with model-related features through rollouts.
 Observing this similarity in data processing, we hypothesize \textbf{H1:} \textit{Motion tokenization with rolling matching is equivalent to the generation of closed-loop samples}.
-If the hypothesis holds, both being mixture models, GPT-like discrete methods can be seen as adopting a closed-loop data configuration, while existing continuous models directly utilize the original data.
-This leads us to ask \textbf{Q2:} \textit{Is the data configuration involving closed-loop samples responsible for the performance gap} between continuous and discrete mixture models?
+If the hypothesis holds, both being mixture models, discrete NTP methods can be seen as adopting a closed-loop data configuration, while existing regression-based mixture models directly utilize the original data.
+This leads us to ask \textbf{Q2:} \textit{Is the data configuration involving closed-loop samples responsible for the performance gap} between existing regression-based mixture models and discrete NTP models?
 Moreover, we inquire \textbf{Q3:} \textit{How might such a data configuration be extended to benefit general mixture models}?